3eif/COVID19-App/README.md

 # COVID19-App
 An iOS/Anroid app that shows the latest coronavirus statistics around the globe.
 Data is gathered from https://www.worldometers.info/coronavirus/.

+I decided to make this public since Android and Apple are rejecting all coronavirus apps made by individuals.

+Note: this app was made in less than 5 days so the code isn't A+ quality.

+## Installation
+### Without Unity
+If you want to get the app up and running without building the project in Unity, download the app here:

+### With Unity
+- Clone the repo: `git clone https://github.com/Tetracyl/COVID19-App COVID19-App`
+- Open the repo with Unity (version 2019.3.7 is preferred)
+- Press play

 ## Screenshots

 Mobile